romainbenabdelkader/aura-core/README.md

 > AURA establishes facts.
 It does not enforce rights.

+This repository currently provides a reference specification and evolving implementation primitives.
+The AURA CLI testbed demonstrates a working implementation of these concepts.

 This repository contains the technical building blocks used to:
 - generate manifests
 - canonicalize data